-August 2014 Articles:
+October 2014 Articles:

 Alumni Advantage is a newsletter for current students written by members of the National Professional Advisory Board and their colleagues.
 It provides insider advice, insight and inspiration so that when our graduates enter the real world, they are ready to rock it.

 Communication Studies Paved the Path for Event Management Success